Project sector: Operation and Maintenance (O&M)

 Schematic location of diversion tunnel 01 and its connection to Joint LP

 S.A.S decided to conduct dye injections at levels under the water surface.
-Otherwise all calculations of the outflow velocity would be unreliable because of neglecting the head pressure and velocity in the holes under the water surface.
-There are 4 leakage points along with D-3 line which is surveyed by Terra Company.
+Otherwise, all calculations of the outflow velocity would be unreliable because of neglecting the head pressure and velocity in the holes under the water surface.
+There are 4 leakage points along with the D-3 line which is surveyed by Terra Company.

 Velocity magnitude of flow in D-3 line (Terra Company) (m3/s)

 During several site visits, S.A.S Company found out that there is a need for more attention to small leakage points, which could accumulatively produce a significant leakage flow rate.
 They also found out a loud voice, coming out from inside the mountain at outlet points and under the lateral facilities at the right abutment, Emamanak Valley and its upstream that neglected before as probable leakage points.
-After the last field monitoring, by using the obtained data of water surface elevation in each monitoring period, the changes of water elevation during total periods of monitoring investigated
+After the last field monitoring, by using the obtained data of water surface elevation in each monitoring period, the changes in water elevation during total periods of monitoring investigated

 Changes of surface water elevation during monitoring periods

 The investigations made by S.A.S revealed that: